SNSystems/pstore/README.md

 - [Doxygen](http://doxygen.org) for building the documentation
 - [GraphViz](http://graphviz.org) for graph rendering
-- Python 2.7 or later for running the system tests as well as a few utilities
+- [Python](https://www.python.org) 2.7 or later for running the system tests as well as a few utilities
+- [Valgrind](http://valgrind.org) for extra validation of the executables (enabled by passing the `-D PSTORE_VALGRIND=Yes` argument when running `cmake` to generate the build)

 ## Building